tdeekens/flopflip/readme.md

 );
 ```

+We actually recommend maintaining a list of constants with feature flag names somewhere within your application.
+This avoids typos and unexpected behavior.
+After all, the correct workings of your feature flags is crutial to your application.

 #### `withFeatureToggle`

 A HoC to conditionally render a component based on a feature toggle's state.
 It accepts the feature toggle name and an optional component to be rendered in case the feature is disabled.